Inter-Collegiate Moot Court Teams Complete Successful Fall Season

 A team of 3L Michelle Futch, 3L Aidan Scott, and 2L Porsche Skenandore-Wheelock took part in the St. John’s University School of Law Securities Dispute Resolution Triathlon.
 Coached by Professor Gary Pieples, these student advocates competed through three rounds of arbitration, negotiation, and mediation.

-For more information about the College of Law’s award-winning moot court and advocacy programs, click here.
+More information about the College of Law’s award-winning moot court and advocacy programs.